diaspora/api-documentation/index.md

 # diaspora\* API documentation

 diaspora\* aims to offer a sophisticated API for most social networking applications.
-Because of our decentralized nature, some things might be a little bit different than at most other API implementations, especially regarding authentication.
+Because of our decentralized nature, some things might be a little bit different than most other API implementations, especially regarding authentication.
 If you experience any issues, feel free to [get in touch][communication] with us.

 ## Media Types

-Currently, the API only supports JSON data exchange, so all requests should have their `accept` header set correctly:
+Currently, the API only supports JSON data exchange, so all requests should have their `Accept` header set correctly:

 ~~~
 Accept: application/json
 ~~~

-If, for some reason, setting the `accept` header is not possible, adding `.json` to the call URL will also work.
+If, for some reason, setting the `Accept` header is not possible, adding `.json` to the call URL will also work.

 Unless otherwise noted, bodies submitted via `POST` requests should be JSON encoded.
 Parameters to `GET` routes are simple request URL variables.